magicvoid1/Diablo2BH.cfg/README.md

 White:RuneWord bases

-Gray:Low items and runes that are still useful
+Gray:Low value items and runes that are still useful

 Black:LLD items(lines provided by Jeebus)